 Learning goals include:

-• Engaged and curious discussions will be carried on-site to introduce students to the major themes of Dutch and Flemish modern art. • Independent site visit reports will permit students to develop a greater understanding of important sites in Amsterdam and other major Dutch cities. • Two writing assignments will introduce students to major works of art.
-They will engage in writing a research paper on a topic of their own choosing related to the course, and design an imaginary exhibition as curators, a process during which they motivate their picking of works they have seen in person.
+Engaged and curious discussions will be carried on-site to introduce students to the major themes of Dutch and Flemish modern art in International context.
+Independent site visit reports will permit students to develop a greater understanding of important sites in the cultural life of the Netherlands.
+Two writing assignments will introduce students to major modern themes and works of art.

-Art H 309 or 400: Dutch and Belgian Contemporary Art and its International Impact (5 Credits)
+Art H 309 or 400: Dutch and Belgian Contemporary Art and its International Impact (5 credits) VLPA

 Learning goals include:

-•Students are expected to participate and engage in site visits with the program directors and guest lecturers that complement the program’s cultural foundations. •Written reports on site visits, including museums and galleries in the Netherlands, Belgium, and Berlin.
-Visiting these exhibitions will also introduce students to concepts that they can interact with on a personal level and on their own terms as a learning tool. •Collaborative assignments, including a program blog on these site visits, will foster teamwork and act as a means of peer review regarding the program’s overarching themes. •Students will have the opportunity to document and share their cultural experience through photographs to explore other points of view.
+Students are expected to participate and engage in site visits with the program directors and guest lecturers that complement the program's cultural foundations.
+Written reports on site visits, including museums and galleries in the Netherlands, Belgium, and Berlin.
+Visiting these exhibitions will also introduce students to concepts that they can interact with on a personal level and on their own terms as a learning tool.
+Collaborative assignments, including a program blog on these site visits, will foster teamwork and act as a means of peer review regarding the program's overarching themes.
+Students will document their cultural experience through photographs, introducing other participants to other points of view.

-Food (about $49/day - it is possible to economize and to cook at the dorms)
+Food (about Food (about $49/day - it is possible to economize and to cook at the dorms))